mwitkow/xiaomi-humidifier-water-sensor-digispark/README.md

 ![PCB finished](pics/pcb-finished.jpg)
 7. Connect the sensor and the main ground on the back of the PCB, because the ATTiny85 obviously does not have a separate analog ground.
 ![PCB rear](pics/pcb-rear.jpg)
-8. If you want to perform the calibration, comment the binary write and uncomment the raw write, otherwise program the controller and you are done.
+8. (Optional calibration) Comment in the calibration code instead of the normal code and program the ATTiny85.
+Connect only sensor to power board, slide pins from TTL adapter to 5V, GND and TXD pins of ATTiny85 and perform min/max calibration.
+Note that minimum value should be recorded with the bottom base connected.
+If you completely disconnect the sensor the value will be much lower and you will not have correct empty container detection.
+9. Program controller with normal code, and you are done.